AmrutaKoshe/Leetcoding/QuickSort_Intuition.md

 Therefore, final array = [2,4,1,3,5,7,9,6,8]

--- This was just one iteration to place the pivot in its correct position.
+-- This was just one iteration to position the pivot correctly.
 We do this recursively on both sides of the pivot to get a final sorted array at the end.

+*The Quick Select uses a similar approach, and it's used in cases where we have to find the top kth element.
+In this approach, however, we only sort that side of the array where the kth element would be present rather than both sides.
+For example, if we want to find the 3rd largest element in an array of size 4, that means we want the element which would be present on index 1.
+Hence, we only sort the side where the index 1 is present.*

 -------------------------------------------------------------------------------